 The first step to starting up again is to come up with a plan of action to keep crew and guests safe, and Royal Caribbean announced this step is underway.

 Announced last week, the Healthy Sail Panel is a group of public health experts that will create a list of recommendations that will include things like enhanced embarkation screening, temperature screenings at the pier, testing options for guests and crew.

-The panel's initial findings are expected by late August, and further work and refinement to come in the months after.
+The panel's initial findings are expected by perhaps late September, and further work and refinement to come in the months after.

 Once Royal Caribbean receives the recommendations, they will incorporate them into a new set of policies for the cruise line.